tyhdefu/economics-notes/docs/notes/costs_for_firms.md

 Productive Efficiency at Q

 Average Costs decrease as quantity increases, but then increase again due to the Law of Diminishing returns, as shown in the table

+# Law of Diminishing Returns #
+Additional variable factors of production such as Labour after an optimal point will lead to decreasing marginal returns.

+In the table, this begins at an output level of 3, and in the diagram, the optimal point is beyond Q (productive efficiency)

+This is because after an optimal point additional workers will get in eachother's way and become less productive.